Jyoti-khare/ContactBook/README.md

 # ContactBook
 In this ContactBook user can maintain their contacts.
-Contacts are recorded in a file that leads to save contacts in offline mode.
+Contacts are then saved in a file.

 This ContactBook has various functionalities:

-1.Add Contact
+1. Add Contact
 2. Edit Contact
 3. Delete Contact
 4. Search Contact